 - Freedom of motion can create “dead spots” in which the effectiveness of your workout is diminished.

-The Case For (And Against) Dumbbells
+The Case for (And Against) Dumbbells

 For:

-- Suitable for strength training.
+- Excellent for strength training.

 - You’ll look and feel more rugged lifting free weights.